ethereum-optimism/design-docs/protocol/eth-shared-lockbox.md

 A minimal set of functions should include:

-- `lockETH`: Accepts ETH from the `depositTransaction` originating from a valid `OptimismPortal2`.
+- `lockETH`: Accepts ETH from the `depositTransaction` originating from a valid `OptimismPortal`.
-- `unlockETH`: Releases ETH from the `finalizeWithdrawalTransaction` originating from a valid `OptimismPortal2`.
+- `unlockETH`: Releases ETH from the `finalizeWithdrawalTransaction` originating from a valid `OptimismPortal`.

 Access control for `lockETH` and `unlockETH` is validated against the list reated by `registerChain`.

-### `OptimismPortal2` upgrade process
+### `OptimismPortal` upgrade process

 A one-time L1 liquidity migration is required for each approved chain.
 By using an intermediate contract during the upgrade, all ETH held by the `OptimismPortal` can be transferred to the `SharedLockbox` within the `initialize` function.
 After this migration, the `OptimismPortal` is upgraded to the new version with the desired functionality.

 Importantly, the entire upgrade process—including migrating the ETH to the `SharedLockbox` and updating the `OptimismPortal` to the latest version—can be executed in a single transaction.
 This approach ensures a migration without the necessity of maintaining a persistent migration function in the final contract.

 Only chains registered in the `DependencySetManager` should be approved to join the `SharedLockbox`.
-Once approved, the `SharedLockbox` address is added in the `constructor` and `initialize` functions for each `OptimismPortal2`.
+Once approved, the `SharedLockbox` address is added in the `constructor` and `initialize` functions for each `OptimismPortal`.

 ## Impact

-The following components require an audit of the new and modified contracts: `OptimismPortal2`, `SharedLockbox`, `SystemConfigInterop`, `L1BlockInterop`, and `DependencySetManager`.
+The following components require an audit of the new and modified contracts: `OptimismPortal`, `SharedLockbox`, and `DependencySetManager`.
 This also includes the scripts necessary to perform the migration.

 # Alternatives Considered